THE POSTAL HISTORY OF ICAO

 In 2024, Annex 9 is comprised of 10 chapters and thirteen appendices, and each plays a vital role in ensuring the smooth movement of aircraft, passengers, crew, and cargo across international borders.
 The ongoing work of ICAO in facilitation ensures that international air transport remains efficient, secure and safe.
 As international aviation continues to evolve, Annex 9 will remain an invaluable tool for simplifying and standardizing international air transport procedures while upholding the highest standards of safety, security, and efficiency.

-At the third Meeting of the 230th Session held on 3 November 2023, the ICAO Council, taking note that the Annex 9 - Facilitation had been adopted 75 years prior, reaffirmed the importance of Facilitation and, in doing so, approved 2024 as the Year of Facilitation (FAL2024) in recognition of the milestone anniversary for this Annex.
+At the Third Meeting of the 230th Session held on 3 November 2023, the ICAO Council, taking note that the Annex 9 - Facilitation had been adopted 75 years prior, reaffirmed the importance of Facilitation and, in doing so, approved 2024 as the Year of Facilitation (FAL2024) in recognition of the milestone anniversary for this Annex.
 ICAO's FAL2024 initiative is geared towards highlighting the significance of air transport facilitation and its transformative potential.

 Third Session of the Facilitation (FAL) Division.